Asian/Pacific/American Studies (2022 - 2024)

-The new Asian/Pacific/American studies major requires nine 4-point courses (36 points) completed with a grade of C or better.
-(Students who entered CAS before fall 2016 may follow the new version of the major with departmental approval and advisement.)
+The Asian/Pacific/American studies major requires nine 4-point courses (36 points) completed with a grade of C or better.

 Two introductory courses—may be taken in either order:

-- Field Colloquium in Asian/Pacific/American Studies (SCA-UA 3) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539)
+- Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539; offered every fall)

 Six elective courses:

-- Internship Fieldwork and Internship Seminar (SCA-UA 40/SCA-UA 42) are no longer required but highly recommended and together can count as an elective; one A/P/A language course can count as an elective if taught by SCA faculty
+- SCA Theory and Practice: The Internship Program (SCA-UA 42) is no longer required but is highly recommended and can count as an elective; one A/P/A language course can count as an elective if taught by SCA faculty.

 One research course: